Detect scratches, pinholes, micro-cracks, and contamination on lenses, light guides, gauge covers, and glass — at production speed.

 The motion system is fully synchronized with the camera triggers and inspection software.

-Intelgic’s Live Vision AI software analyzes each image in real time:
+Intelgic's Certainty AI software analyzes each image in real time.

 Part arrives at the inspection station via conveyor or robotic handler.